-And although you may be thinking that white will appear dirtier faster, it has advantages.
+Although you may be thinking that white will appear dirtier faster, it has advantages.
 The white color is also highly visible under water.
-And it makes any dirt or sand easier to see, which means you can wipe it off before it scratches your ‘toons.
+It makes any dirt or sand easier to see, which means you can wipe it off before it scratches your 'toons while tied down.

 |Made of thick UV-resistant plastic, the Wheel Chocks + Dock system keeps your trailer wheels in place.|